A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introduction

 Modal logics characterising late bisimilarity and early bisimilarity were developed early in the literature on the $\pi$-calculus, by Milner, Parrow and Walker~\cite{Milner93}, as part of the motivation for the $\pi$-calculus itself.
 However, proving that a modal logic can characterise open bisimilarity was an open problem until a solution was provided in the conference version of this paper~\cite{Ahn2017}.
-This extended version includes more details on proofs, new examples, details on the mechanisation of soundness, and further insight into the \textit{classical/intuitionistic spectrum}.
+This extended version includes more details on proofs, new examples, details on the mechanisation of soundness, and further insight into the spectrum of bisimilarity congruences that can be characterised by variants of our intuitionistic modal logic.
+We also show that soundness and completeness results for $\OM$ extend from finite processes to infinite but finitely branching processes, without changing the logic, since finite distinguishing strategies are sufficient to distinguish such processes.

 A key novelty of this work is the constructive proof of completeness of this logical characterisation.
-Due to the intuitionistic nature of the modal logic, the completeness proof cannot appeal to certain classical principals, such as de Morgan dualities.
+Due to the intuitionistic nature of the modal logic, the completeness proof cannot appeal to certain classical principles, such as de Morgan dualities.
 This forces the proof to follow a strategy quite different to corresponding completeness proofs for classical modal logics.
 The proof directly constructs a pair of distinguishing formulae for every pair of processes that are not open bisimilar.